WELCOME TO

 Blooms

-are very round, well balanced and open readily with a recurved, very round ball like form.
+are very round, well balanced and open readily with a recurved, very round balllike form.

-have to stoop to see the bloom.
+will never have to stoop to see the bloom.
+Plant her where you need something

-Plant her where you need something with height that shows up across
+with height that shows up across the garden.
+Large, husky plants.

 Price: $35.00 (NET—2-fan plants)